ShristiK/Neural-Networks-and-Deep-Learning/README.md

 * After finishing the course the major takeaways were:
     * Understood industry best-practices for building deep learning applications.
-    * Been able to effectively use the common neural network "tricks", including **Initialization, L2 and Dropout Regularization, Batch Normalization, Gradient Checking.**
+    * Been able to effectively use the common neural network "tricks", including **Initialization, L2 and Dropout Regularization, Batch Normalization, Gradient Checking**.
     * Been able to implement and apply a variety of optimization algorithms, such as **mini-batch Gradient Descent, Momentum, RMSprop and Adam**, and check for their convergence.
-    * Understand new best-practices for the deep learning era of how to set up **train/dev/test sets** and analyze **Bias/Variance**
+    * Understand new best-practices for the deep learning era of how to set up **train/dev/test sets** and analyze **Bias/Variance**.
     * Been able to implement a neural network in **TensorFlow**.

  ### Programming Assignments: